 And while it may make us feel uncomfortable put labels on breeds in this way, this is also why dogs from some other breeds or mixes are more likely to be involved in incidents involving aggression

 This information is important for anyone choosing a puppy.
 Especially one that is going to be a family dog.

-The truth is that some breeds of dog are so naturally friendly and free from anxiety that they are likely to make safe companions for children even if only minimally socialised.
+The truth is that some breeds of dog are so naturally friendly and free from anxiety that many individuals of that breed are likely to make safe companions for children.
+Even if only minimally socialized.

-And that some breeds are more vulnerable to poor socialisation and training, and require a lot more effort on the part of the owner, in order to ensure that they grow up into friendly and gentle canine citizens
+And that some breeds are more vulnerable to poor socialization and training, and require a lot more effort on the part of the owner, in order to ensure that they grow up into friendly and gentle canine citizens.

 But that does not change the fact that there are some breeds where it is much easier to get the outcome you want.